devitocodes/devito/examples/README.md

 * `mpi`: Jupyter notebooks explaining how MPI works in Devito.
 * `gpu`: Jupyter notebooks explaining how to run on GPUs with Devito.
+* `finance`: Jupyter notebooks with examples of applying Devito to partial differential equations with financial applications.
 * `misc`: Example operators outside the context of finite differences and partial differential equations.